-Structural movement nt
+Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected internally by plaster cracking, a run in the floors and door frames off plumb.
+Notes Evidence of settlement/movement has affected the building reflected externally by general distortion to sills and lintels, an undulation to the gable, open jointing and cracking to the stonework and there is a lean to the chimney head.
+Internally there is a noticeable run in the flooring, door frames are off plumb and there is pulling of wall paper at partitions.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.